 Two weeks ago marked the 40th anniversary of Roe v.
 Wade.
-In a ruling of 7 to 2, the United States Supreme Court legalized abortion, giving women the right to abort until viability.
+In a ruling of seven to two, the United States Supreme Court legalized abortion, giving women the right to abort until viability.

-I used to be pro-choice, digesting and regurgitating the mantra, “a woman has the right to do whatever she wants with her body,” which was largely the result of growing up in a liberal family and area that promoted this view, but also because I knew little about fetuses.
+I used to be pro-choice, digesting and regurgitating the mantra, “A woman has the right to do whatever she wants with her body.”
+It was the result of growing up in a liberal family and area that promoted this view, but also because I knew little about fetuses.
 To be fair, nobody did.

 What tends to happen is that pro-choice and pro-life parties argue about women’s rights, what to do if the baby is a product of rape (which represents less than one percent of all cases), and so forth.
 These issues are important, but they are secondary.
 Abortion is not limited to women’s rights, but should be held in the context of human rights.
-And so the arguments must be: when does human life begin, and are all humans worthy of the same basic right to life?
+The babies are human, after all, some of them women.
+And so the arguments must be when does human life begin, and are all humans worthy of the same basic right to life?

-As technology and science advance, I am persuaded that Roe v.
+As technology and science advance, I’m persuaded that Roe v.
 Wade will be overturned.

 Across the United States, Washington is one of the loudest states to endorse abortion, even going so far as to pass a law that would maintain the legality of abortion if Roe v.
 Wade is overturned.
-But, as a whole, the U.S. is divided.
+But, as a whole, the United States — and world — is divided.

 Last week, while dozens of Seattleites attended the first “Northwest Summit on Reproductive Justice” at the University of Washington, thousands of pro-life demonstrators “marched for life” up to the steps of the Supreme Court in Washington D.C.
-At the same time, Mississippi is on the verge of shutting down its last abortion clinic, California is planning its 18th Power of Choice Luncheon in San Francisco, and the rest of the world pulls in different directions.
+Mississippi is on the verge of shutting down its last abortion clinic, and California is planning its 18th Power of Choice Luncheon in San Francisco.

-Canada and most of Europe share the lightest laws, like the U.S., which permit women to get abortions simply upon request.
-Finland and Ireland are exceptions, and ban abortion entirely, like much of South America.
-Most of Africa and Asia fall somewhere in between, only permitting a request if the baby’s or mother’s health is at risk, or in cases of rape.
+Canada and most of Europe share the lightest laws, like the U.S., which permit women to get abortions upon request.
+No questions asked.
+Finland and Ireland are exceptions and ban abortion entirely, like much of South America.
+Most of Africa and Asia fall somewhere in between, only permitting an abortion if the baby’s or mother’s health is at risk, or in cases of rape.

 The specifics of each country’s laws fluctuate, like which abortive procedures can be preformed, where, and how late into a pregnancy.
 But if a baby is a human from conception, does it matter?
 There is a gap in our society where we dehumanize an unborn baby to allow abortion without a guilty conscience, but we also enforce laws that suggest the contrary.

-Around the globe, and especially in the Western world, the same people supporting a woman’s right to choose petition sex-selective abortions, where women opt to abort their baby girls, then try again for boys.
+Around the globe, and especially in the Western world, the same people who support a woman’s right to choose petition sex-selective abortions, where women opt to abort their baby girls, then try again for boys.
 If women can choose to abort a child for one reason, why not another?
-If it’s not a baby, but only a mess of cells, no injustice has been committed.
+If it’s not a baby, but only a mess of cells, no injustice has been committed, right?

 Laws regarding euthanasia are equally ironic.
-We refuse to let people who are exhausted of living die, yet we have also ended more than 50 million lives in the U.S. in the past 40 years through abortion (around 3,300 per day in 2008).
+We refuse to let people who want to die end their lives, yet we have also ended more than 50 million lives in the United States in the past 40 years through abortion (around 3,300 per day in 2008).

 I’ll stop here.